 Attributes Of Apollo

 Immediately after birth, he received from Zeus, a chariot drawn by a swan.
-Apollo was linked with animals like a wolf, a crow, a swan, a dolphin and plants like a laurel and a cypress.
+Apollo was linked with animals like a wolf, a crow, a swan, a dolphin, and plants like laurel and cypress.
 His main attributes were the bow and arrow, which he had received from Hephaestus, and the flute given to him by Hermes.
 Apollo was often described as using a bow and arrows as his main weapons.
 He could send plague and disease amongst mankind.
 His arrows were said to never miss a target and it was commonly believed that cases of sudden death were caused by the arrows of Apollo.

 Apollo Was Powerful But He Was Not As Mighty As His Father Zeus

 Asclepius, the patron of medicine was one of Apollo’s many sons.
-He was able to restore the dead to life but it was a Python crime against the natural order and according to Zeus it was similar to stealing a soul from the underworld.
+He was able to restore the dead to life but it was a Python crime against the natural order and according to Zeus, it was similar to stealing a soul from the underworld.
 Zeus used his powerful lightning bolt to kill Asclepius and in response to it, Apollo used his bow to kill the Cyclops, who fashioned thunderbolts for Zeus to use as weapons.
 For killing them, he could have been exiled from Mt.
 Olympus, the home of the gods but thanks to his mother Leto, Apollo was only punished with hard labor.

 ‘Master Of The Chariot Of The Sun’ Who Killed Python